Kay13051976/tic-tac-toe/README.md

     # Frameworks/Libraries, Programmes and Tools:
     ### Python module/packages:
-     . random was used to implement pseudo-random number generation . math was used to implement the mathematical operations
+     . random was used to implement pseudo-random number generation.
+     . math was used to implement the mathematical operations.
+     . os was used to clear the terminal before running the program.

     ### Third-party imports:
      .
-NLTK Package was used in order to be able to work with pattern package.
-     .
-Pattern Package was used to pluralize nouns where it is needed.
-     .
 Simple Terminal Menu was used to implement the menu.
      .
 Colorama was used to add colors and styles to the project.
+     .
+Simple term menu was use to create simple menu to ask user to play again or quit.

     ### OTher Tools:
     .
 Gitpod was used as the main tool to write and edit code.
     .
 VSCode was used as the plan and practice tool to write and edit code.
     .
 Git was used for the version control of the website.
     .
 GitHub was used to host the code of the website.
     .
-Excel was used to mage a flowchart for the README.md file.
+Excel was used to image a flowchart for the README.md file.
     .
 HeroKu was used to deploy the project.
   ## Bugs
    .
 Solved bugs

    .
 Unsolved bugs